-Those peaked lapels may grab you by the, well, lapels – but it is important to give adequate attention to every single aspect of your suit.
+Those peaked lapels may grab you by the, well, lapels – but it’s important to give adequate attention to every single aspect of your suit.

-Despite wearing subtle checks or stripes in earlier seasons, Specter’s shirting has settled down and matured of late.
+Despite wearing subtle checks or stripes in earlier seasons, Specter’s shirting settled down and matured in later episodes.

 Tending to stick with a pale blue or crisp white colour, Specter sports barrel cuffs – with largely nondescript cufflinks.
 The one notable feature of his shirts?
 The collars, which are wide-cut Italian affairs that sit extremely high.
 But that is all to accommodate for the lawyer’s taste in ties…

 Perhaps steer clear of such a big knot, as it takes a big personality to get away with it, but Specter’s choice of tie is second to none.
-Go fine quality silk, a dark blue, black or even purple, and never settle for anything below 8 or 9cm in width.
+Go for fine quality silk in a dark blue, black or even purple, and never settle for anything below 8 or 9cm in width.